Kamran-Afzali/Kamran-Afzali.github.io/_posts/2027-02-24-Q-Learning_DEP_5.md

 ## Strategy assignment

 The strategy assignment output is one of the most clinically interesting parts of the workflow.
 Rather than producing a single label, the model yields a posterior probability that each subject used Q-learning versus WSLS.
-That lets you quantify uncertainty in classification and avoid overconfident subtype assignment.[^4]
+That lets you quantify uncertainty in classification and avoid overconfident subtype assignment.

 ```stan
 strategy_assignment[s] = to_row_vector(softmax(log_post));